diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 ```

-As when creating the list, the new `Card` will be created associating it to the
+In the same way we did when creating the list, the new `Card` will be created associating it to the
 board assigned on the channel and the list passed as parameter.
 If the creation
-is success it will be again dispatched to all connected members on the channel.
+succeed it will be again dispatched to all connected members on the channel.
 Finally we have to add the callback to the **js** channel:

 ```javascript